jciccio/jciccio/README.md

 ### Hi there 👋

-I'm Jose, a Fullstack and Game Developer.
+I'm Jose, a Fullstack Eng, Game Developer and teacher.

+I have a Udemy course in Spanish to teach Object Oriented Programming in Python: https://www.udemy.com/course/programacion-orientada-a-objetos-haciendo-juegos-con-python/?couponCode=25COUPON

 I'm working on some ReactJS components that you can check here :)